top of page

 Section 4.01 Amending the Constitution and/or Policies

-1.The by-laws, policies and procedures of the Collin county bass club (CCBC), may only be amended once per year unless as dictated by changes in the state and or federal law(s); or by necessary safety issues and or requirements.
+1.The by-laws, policies and procedures of the Collin County bass club (CCBC), may only be amended once per year unless as dictated by changes in the state and or federal law(s); or by necessary safety issues and or requirements.

 2.The by-laws cannot be altered except by amendment.